BuilderIO/hydration-overlay/README.md

 ### Plugin

 Second, add the plugin for your framework.
-Currently, we support Next.js & Webpack.
+Currently, we support Next.js & webpack.

 #### Next.js